funilrys/funombi/docs/files/Core/Router.php.txt

     }

     /**
-     * Get all the routes from the routing table
+     * Get all the routes from the routing table.
      *
      * @return array
      */